 Wax Paper (to line cake pan)

-1. Begin by soaking dried fruit and mixed peel overnight in Brandy.
-I cover the fruit mixture with almost a full bottle of brandy because, if I haven't mentioned it yet, I enjoy a strong brandy flavor to my cake.
+1. Begin by soaking dried fruit, mixed peel and cherries overnight in brandy.
+I use enough to cover the fruit mixture entirely plus an extra 1/2 inch so that all the fruit is soaked well because, if I haven't mentioned it yet, I enjoy a strong brandy flavor to my cake.
 Almost all of it will be absorbed by morning.
 Drain off excess prior to using.

 2. Prepare cake pan.
 Trace a liner in wax paper by using your cake pan as a template.
 Cut out forms to fit bottom of pan and strips to line sides.
 Use butter to moisten pan which will hold the wax paper in place.
 Set baking pan aside while you prepare your cake mix.